opencadc/storage-inventory/vault/README.md

 organization layer on top of the storage management of storage-inventory.

 The simplest configuration would be to deploy `vault` with `minoc` with a single metadata database and single back end storage system.
-Details: TBD.
+This is _isStoragerSite = true_ below.

 The other option would be to deploy `vault` with `raven` and `luskan` in a global inventory database and make use of one or more of the network of known storage sites to store files.
+This is _isStoragerSite = false_ below.
 Details: TBD.

 ## deployment